roeegro/SwimFix/OpenPose Train Setup Guide.md

 Before we get started, create a folder with all of you images and name it `custom`.
 We will refer it as the `Dataset Folder` from now on but it is important to name it exactly as we stated.

 ### Step 1 - Data Annotation
-For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`
+For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
+ We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

-1. Use the above annotator in order to annotate your data in the correct format.<br>Please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.
+1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
 2. Export the annotated data to a JSON file in a [COCO Format](http://cocodataset.org/#format-data) to `dataset/COCO/cocoapi/annotations/` folder and name it `person_keypoints_custom.json` .
 3. Copy the [dataset folder](#step-0---data-import) from step 0 to `dataset/COCO/cocoapi/images/` folder.